Synthetic data generation method for data-free knowledge distillation in regression neural networks: Related work

 \subsection{Data-free knowledge distillation}

 In some situations, access to the original data used to train the teacher model is not available due to issues such as privacy and legal reasons.
-Data-free knowledge distillation methods have been proposed to allow model distillation in the absence of original training data.
+Data-free knowledge distillation methods have been proposed to allow model distillation in the absence of original training data \cite{Chawla2021, Chen2019, Hu2020, Lopes2017, Micaelli2019, Nayak2021, Ye2020, Yoo2019}.
 This is achieved by generating synthetic data for training.
 Many methods achieve this by using generative adversarial networks (GAN) \cite{Chen2019, Hu2020, Micaelli2019, Ye2020, Yoo2019}.
 For example, \cite{Micaelli2019} train a generator model to generate synthetic images that maximizes the difference in prediction (measured by KL divergence) between the teacher and student models.
 The student model is then trained to minimize the difference on these synthetic images.
+When applied to image classification datasets (SVHN and CIFAR-10 datasets), they were able to train student models with performance close to distillation using actual full training set.

 Other methods such as \cite{Lopes2017} make use of metadata collected during training of the teacher model, in the form of the layer activation records of the teacher model to reconstruct dataset for training the student model.